 Some patients may have very low TSH levels after surgery.
 These patients may need thyroid hormone replacement either temporarily or permanently.

-Radiation therapy or radiosurgery are options for patients who have persistent elevation of TSH despite medical therapy or patients who can’t receive medical therapy for one reason or another.
+Radiation therapy or radiosurgery are options for patients who have a persistent elevation of TSH despite medical therapy or patients who can’t receive medical therapy for one reason or another.
 Conventional radiation therapy is effective but does involve a 4-6 week period of treatment.

 A single treatment with Gamma Knife has been a successful option and has the potential of providing excellent long-term control.